codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * In the forward pass choose 0 or 1 based on the "probabiliy" value of the logistic function.
   * This does worse on the training set (and trains considerably slower), but performance on the test set is significantly better (unpublished result)
     * [FWC - **so train with positive or negative returns, -1 or 1, but then compute cost (and propagate errors) with real-return-computed cost** -- and also note that not just tcosts, but liq constraints also, and all other *phantom* constraints will get baked into the learned function]
+* [FWC - So adding noise to inputs, weights, and activations reduces overfitting (adds regularization), but what's the real mechanism for why?
+Does the added noise effectively dampen actual noise, making it more difficult to overfit?
+But then if you add too much noise, does it make real effects difficult to detect?
+Seems like you could slowly increase the amount of noise and measure validation performance along the way]